 During the Salem witch trials, more than 200 people were accused of practicing witchcraft, which amounted to nothing more than a lot of finger pointing in a short timespan.
 The hysteria lasted little more than a year before the local government deemed the trials a mistake and attempted to compensate the families of those that were convicted and hanged.

-In 2001, more than 300 years after 19 men and women put to deaths during the Salem witch trials, five women were officially exonerated by the state of Massachusetts, including Bridget Bishop, and four others: Susannah Martin, Alice Parker, Wilmot Redd and Margaret Scott.
+In 2001, more than 300 years after 19 men and women were put to death during the Salem witch trials, five women were officially exonerated by the state of Massachusetts, including Bridget Bishop and four others: Susannah Martin, Alice Parker, Wilmot Redd and Margaret Scott.
 The act was approved by the state legislature and signed on Halloween.

 Originally Published: Apr 22, 2015